debopamdey12/debopamdey12/README.md

 - 👋 Hi, I’m @debopamdey12
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...Data Science, Machine Learning and AI
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently learning ...Big Data Technologies
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 debopamdey12/debopamdey12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.